pulumi/docs/quickstart/part1.md

 <!-- Common links -->
 [EC2 Instance]: /packages/pulumi-aws/classes/_ec2_instance_.instance.html
 [Security Group]: /packages/pulumi-aws/classes/_ec2_securitygroup_.securitygroup.html
-[`@pulumi/aws`]: /packages/pulumi-aws/index.html
+[@pulumi/aws]: /packages/pulumi-aws/index.html
 <!-- End common links -->

-In this quickstart we'll give you a guided tour of the core features of Pulumi, and how to apply them to build a variety of cloud applications.
+This quickstart presents a guided tour of Pulumi's core features and how you can use them to build a variety of cloud applications.

-Pulumi is a programming platform for the cloud, enabling you to create and manage cloud infrastructure and managed services as well as application code deployed to containers and serverless functions.
-We'll cover all of these in the quickstart, from a couple individual cloud resources in this first section, to components comprised of many managed cloud services, and applications built from a combination of cloud resources, containers and serverless functions in later sections.
+Pulumi is a programming platform for the cloud.
+You can easily create and manage infrastructure and higher-level services, or deploy application code to containers and serverless functions.
+This quickstart starts by creating a few individual resources, then continues to full applications built from a combination of cloud resources, such as cloud storage, containers, and serverless functions.

-We'll focus in this quickstart on using **JavaScript** and on building applications deployed to **AWS**.
+This quickstart uses **JavaScript** to build applications deployed on **AWS**.

-> **Note:** Pulumi supports authoring programs in additional languages ([TypeScript](../reference/javascript.html#TypeScript), [Python](../reference/python.html), and more in the future), and targeting additional clouds ([Azure](../reference/azure.html), [GCP](../reference/gcp.html), [Kubernetes](../reference/kubernetes.html) and more in the future) --- but JavaScript and AWS are currently supported for the broadest set of use cases, so we'll use that combination to highlight the full set of features of Pulumi.

-> **Note:** If you do not already have an AWS account, you can [create an account](https://aws.amazon.com/free/) to use
-> for these examples.
-Most of the resources used in these examples are free within the Free Tier, but we encourage you
-> to follow the steps at the end of each section to delete the applications you deploy when you are done to avoid paying
-> for anything you aren't using.

-# Sample code

-The [sample code for this quickstart](https://github.com/pulumi/examples/tree/master/aws-js-webserver) is available on GitHub.
-For other languages and clouds, see the [Web Server examples collection](https://github.com/pulumi/examples#web-server).
+> **Note:** Pulumi also supports [TypeScript](../reference/javascript.html#TypeScript) and [Python](../reference/python.html), with more languages coming in the future.
+For clouds, you can also target [Azure](../reference/azure.html), [GCP](../reference/gcp.html) and [Kubernetes](../reference/kubernetes.html), with more clouds supported in the future.

+{% include aws-resource-note.md %}

 # Setup

-Make sure you have followed the steps to [install Pulumi](../install), and to setup the [AWS CLI](../install/aws-config.html) and your [NPM token](../install/configure-npm.html) to access the Pulumi NPM packages.
+First, make sure you have 1) [installed Pulumi](../install), 2) [set up the AWS CLI](../install/aws-config.html) and 3) [configured your NPM client](../install/configure-npm.html) to access the Pulumi NPM packages.

-Let's create a new Pulumi project for our first application - a simple webserver EC2 instance in AWS.
+Let's create a new Pulumi project for our first application, which is a simple webserver EC2 instance in AWS.

 1. Create a folder `webserver`: